pfoundation/p.foundation/OpenIX/06-security/06-emergencyProcedures.md

 We will communicate via all available channels (e.g., email, phone, messaging groups) to alert participants.

 OpenIX maintains an **incident response plan** for various scenarios (including cybersecurity incidents, physical disasters, etc.), and this plan is periodically reviewed and tested.
-Participants should ensure their NOC contacts are current so they can be reached during such events.
+Participants should keep their NOC contacts current to ensure they can be reached during such events.

-It’s also recommended for participants to subscribe to OpenIX provides emergency notification system and follow our social media channels.
+We also recommend that participants subscribe to the OpenIX emergency notification system and follow our social media channels.